We are living in pivotal times.

 Issues of race and racism are not new.
 Modern day America was created after a clash of epic proportions over this issue.
 A world war has been fought over this.
 Many of us thought that we, as a species, had put the worst behind us and were headed in the right direction.
 That, while we still had a long way to go, at least we were gaining some ground towards peace and equality for humanity.
 That racial strife in other parts of the world could be contained and addressed.

-But here we are today, in 2017, reminded that these issues are not new.
+But here we are today, reminded that these issues are not new.
 Not only are these issues not gone, but the forces of white supremacy and racism are coming back with a vengeance in the western world, and specifically in the United States.

 How do we, as educators and parents, prepare our children to navigate this landscape?
 How do we provide a framework for them to process what they will be and are hearing and seeing around them?
 How do we strengthen them to take a stand for equality and justice?